sebhildebrandt/systeminformation/README.md

          `-.__               __.-'
               ````"""""""````
 ```
-Today is the **5th birthday** of systeminformation.
+2019-03-12 - the **5th birthday** of systeminformation.
 This is amazing.
 Started as a small projekt just for myself, it now has > 8,000 lines of code, > 200 versions published, up to 100,000 downloads per month, > 888,000 downloads overall.
 Thank you to all who contributed to this project!

 ## New Version 4.0